-Time: 7 days a week afternoon and evenings
+Time: 7 days a week (afternoon and evenings)

-Further training required per Father Andy Powell
+Further training required with Father Rogers Meredith

 We welcome individuals and groups who are interested in sharing God's love by leading a chapel service or devotion with residents and outside guests.
-If you would like to participate, please contact Father Andy Powell, at 817-334-0894 or apowell@ugm-tc.org.
+If you would like to participate, please contact Father Rogers Meredith, at 817-332-2922 or rmeredith@ugm-tc.org.